-Prerequisites: Cadets must demonstrate proficiency in ML 101 in order to be admitted into ML 102.
+Cadets must demonstrate proficiency in ML 101 in order to be admitted into ML 102.
 They must, similarly, demonstrate proficiency in ML 102 before enrolling in ML 201, and in ML 201 before enrolling in ML 202/204.
 Proficiency in ML 202/204 is a prerequisite for admission to 300-level courses.
-Completion of two 300-level courses or their equivalent is expected before enrollment in any 400-level course.
+Completion of two 300-level courses or their equivalent is expected before enrollment in any 400 -level course.
 Once a cadet has completed work at the 202/204 level, he/she may not return to the elementary level course for credit.

-Cadets who present three or more years of a high school language or demonstrate native or near-native language abilities may not enroll at the elementary level of that language.
+Cadets who present four years of a high school language or demonstrate native or near-native language abilities may not enroll at the elementary level of that language.
 Such students will have the choice of enrolling either in the first semester intermediate level of that language or in the first semester elementary course of a different language.

-GR 303W - INTRODUCTION TO CONTEMPORARY GERMAN CULTURE I
+GR 303W - INTRODUCTION TO CONTEMPORARY GERMAN CULTURE I Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3

 A study of contemporary German issues including cultural events, travel, economy, politics, education, transportation, and public opinion.
 Note: Writing Intensive (W).
-Prerequisite(s): GR 202X .
+Prerequisite(s): GR $202\mathrm{X}$ .

-GR 304W - INTRODUCTION TO CONTEMPORARY GERMAN CULTURE II
+GR 304W - INTRODUCTION TO CONTEMPORARY GERMAN CULTURE II Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3